mayank-95/graduation_day/README.md

 ## Author

-This README and the solution were created by [Your Name].
+This README and the solution were created by Mayank.

----

-Feel free to replace "[Your Name]" with the actual author's name or any other additional information you want to include in the README file.